Characteristics of the Czech language in AX Semantics

 |Dual||Feminine||modré oči (blue eyes [anatomical])|

-If users configure prepositions in the container, they are automatically adapted, if phonetic assimilation needs to happen.
-As the below example shows, the preposition
+If users configure prepositions in the container, they are automatically adapted when phonetic assimilation is required.
+As the below example shows, the container settings for both examples are:

 v changes to

-ve before words starting with the same, similar or multiple consonants.
+ve, because the next words start with the same, similar, or multiple consonants.

 v Německu (in Germany) ve Slovinsku (in Slovenia)